CVE-2025-50171

 Impact

-The successful exploitation of this vulnerability could lead to a significant security breach affecting both integrity and confidentiality of the targeted systems.
-An unauthorized attacker could perform spoofing activities over the network, potentially impersonating legitimate users or services (Rapid7).
+The successful exploitation of this vulnerability could lead to a significant security breach affecting both integrity and confidentiality of the system.
+An unauthorized attacker could perform spoofing attacks over the network, potentially compromising the security of Remote Desktop Server communications (Qualys).

 Mitigation and workarounds

-Microsoft has released security updates to address this vulnerability through several Knowledge Base (KB) articles: KB5063878, KB5063880, and KB5063899.
-System administrators are strongly advised to apply these patches immediately to affected systems (Qualys).
+Microsoft has released security updates to address this vulnerability.
+The patches are available through KB5063878, KB5063880, and KB5063899.
+System administrators are strongly advised to apply these security updates to affected Windows Server 2025 and 2022 systems (Qualys).

 Additional resources